YaminiKandi/JavaScript/5 Functions.md

 Output: 39

 ### 'this':
+* Every time when we invoke a function, new execution context will be created.
 * When We just invoke a function, 'this' points to the global level.
 ```js
 console.log(this); // Window (object)